Ratgor/iLikeit-voting-platform/README.md

 Anyone can propose an idea or solution and get likes from others.
 (no discussions here, you may use other services for it)

-Find out great ideas, lone geniuses, creators and crowd wisdom!
+Find out great ideas, new talents, creators and crowd wisdom!

 Written on Python Django + React JS